Completing the enumeration of inversion sequences avoiding one or two patterns of length 3: Splitting at the first maximum

 \subsection{The pattern 010}

-We denote by $\Ustirling{n}{k}$ the unsigned Stirling numbers of the first kind, which count the number of permutations of size $n$ with $k$ cycles (among other combinatorial interpretations, cf. entry \hyperlink{https://oeis.org/A132393}{A132393} of the OEIS).
+We denote by $\Ustirling{n}{k}$ the unsigned Stirling numbers of the first kind, which count the number of permutations of size $n$ with $k$ cycles (among other combinatorial interpretations, cf. entry A132393 of the OEIS).

 Let $\mathfrak A_{n,m,d} = \{\sigma \in \I_n(010) \; : \; m = \max(\sigma), \, d = \dist(\sigma)\}$ be the set of $010$-avoiding inversion sequences of size $n$, maximum $m$, and having $d$ distinct values.
 Let $\mathfrak B_{n,k} = \{\omega \in \overline \W_{n,k}(010) \; : \; \omega_1 = k-1\}$ be the set of $010$-avoiding words of length $n$ which contain all letters of the alphabet $[0,k-1]$ and begin with their largest letter.
 Let $\mathfrak a_{n,m,d} = |\mathfrak A_{n,m,d}|$ and $\mathfrak b_{n,k} = |\mathfrak B_{n,k}|$.